philips-software/app-token-action/README.md

 # App token action

+> [!IMPORTANT]
+> This action is deprecated.
+Please migrate to the [github-app-token-action](https://github.com/actions/create-github-app-token).

 A GitHub action that obtains a token for an app authorization which can used instead of a personal access token (PAT) for example.
 Currently the *app* and *installation* scope are supported.
 For more details check out the GitHub App authentication [docs](https://docs.github.com/en/free-pro-team@latest/developers/apps/authenticating-with-github-apps)

 Before the action can be used the APP has to be installed on the subject repository or in the organization scope.